jon-c-miller/reflexive-shooter-level/README.md

 <details>
 	<summary>Ideas for Future Additions</summary>
 	<ul><br>
-		· A level layout controller which randomizes the position of obstacles in the map using an array of Obstacle class objects that define their own constraints for randomization (+ or -10 units along z-plane, etc.)
+		· Adapt the level layout controller to use a more dynamic system that utilizes colliders and overlap detection instead of predetermined deviation values per obstacle
 		<br><br>
 		· Lerping UI text elements upon changes, or replacing them entirely with bars or other image-related elements
 		<br><br>